filmgarage/ha-addon-shelly-scanner/README.md

 # Shelly Device Scanner Add-on for Home Assistant

-WARNING: This version is not functioning yet.
-IN DEVELOPMENT
+WARNING: This is an early development version with basic funcionality.

+⚠️ LIKELY TO BREAK FROM TIME TO TIME - USE AT OWN RISK ⚠️

 This add-on scans your local network for Shelly devices and displays detailed information about each discovered device.